Node.js import.meta: URLs, Caching & Module State

 Partial Exports in CJS

-Here's the classic CJS cycle.
-Two files, a.js and b.js, each requiring the other.
+Here is the classic CommonJS cycle: a.js and b.js each require the other.

 // a.js